rohan-uiuc/ncsa-hackathon-workflows/astronomy-pipeline/README.md

 ## Installation
 1. Clone the repository
+2. Create virtual environment
-2. Install the requirements
+3. Install the requirements
-3. Run the pipeline
+4. Run the pipeline

 ## Usage